Punta Gorda, Florida: 20th century

-In 1925, a bungalow was built by Joseph Blanchard, an African American sea captain and fisherman.
-The Blanchard House Museum still stands as a museum, providing education about the history of middle-class African American life in the area.
+In 1925, a bungalow was built by Joseph Blanchard, an African-American sea captain and fisherman.
+The Blanchard House Museum still stands as a museum, providing education about the history of middle-class African-American life in the area.

 Punta Gorda maintained steady growth.
 Charlotte County was formed in 1921 after DeSoto County was split.
 Also in 1921, the first bridge was constructed connecting Punta Gorda and Charlotte Harbor along the brand-new Tamiami Trail.
 This small bridge was replaced by the original Barron Collier Bridge in 1931, and then by the current Barron Collier Bridge and Gilchrist Bridge crossing the Peace River.

 During World War II, a U.S. Army airfield was built in Punta Gorda to train combat air pilots.
 After the war, the airfield was turned over to Charlotte County.
-Today the old airfield is the Punta Gorda Airport, serving both commercial and general aviation.
+Today, the old airfield is the Punta Gorda Airport, serving both commercial and general aviation.

-Punta Gorda's next intense growth phase started in 1959 with the creation of a neighborhood of canal-front home sites, Punta Gorda Isles, by a trio of entrepreneurs, Al Johns, Bud Cole and Sam Burchers.
-They laid out 55 miles of canals 100 feet wide and 17 feet deep using dredged sand to raise the level of the canal front land.
+Punta Gorda's next intense growth phase started in 1959 with the creation of a neighborhood of canal-front home sites, Punta Gorda Isles, by a trio of entrepreneurs, Al Johns, Bud Cole, and Sam Burchers.
+They laid out 55 miles of canals, 100 feet wide and 17 feet deep, using dredged sand to raise the level of the canal-front land.
 This gave dry home sites access to the Charlotte Harbor and the Gulf of Mexico.
-Johns went on to develop several other communities in Punta Gorda, among which were Burnt Store Isles, another waterfront community with golf course, and Seminole Lakes, a golf course community.
-These communities provided waterfront or golf course homes for retirees with access to a downtown with shopping, restaurants, and parks.
+Johns went on to develop several other communities in Punta Gorda, among which were Burnt Store Isles, another waterfront community with a golf course, and Seminole Lakes, also a golf-course community.
+These communities provided waterfront or golf-course homes for retirees with access to a downtown with shopping, restaurants, and parks.